ramirezjag00/ecommerce-mern-stack/README.md

 - REACT-DROPBOX package to handle react drag/drop upload button in the form with sort of show image while uploading

-- add a show book page and create gallery for images
+- add a show item page and create gallery for images

 - SENDGRID package or any emailer